mcclanahan/slikipedia/README.md

-# slikipedia - a server-less slackbot powered by AWS
+# slikipedia - a serverless slackbot powered by AWS

+By harnessing the powers of AWS you can operate a serverless slackbot.
+This bot is built using:
+* Amazon API Gateway
+* Amazon Lambda (two seperate functions)
+* Amazon SNS